flostellbrink/MicroSculptureDownloader/README.md

 ## Roadmap
 Even though its sufficient for getting some nice wallpapers, there is some room for improvement.

-### Switch to .Net Core 2
-Use ImageSharp exclusively once it is released and reliably parses JPGs.
-Drop System.Drawing references and switch project back to .Net Core 2.

 ### Wallpaper creation
 Creating wallpapers with ImageMagick and scripts works but is not a nice experience.
 Move trimming and resizing into the program.